Frequently Asked Questions

 Housing: What can I bring to school?

-Blanket, clothes hangers, linens (extra-long), pillow, towels, washcloths, wastebasket, personal care and toiletry items, clock, radio, desk lamp, fan, hair dryer, personal care equipment, hot pot, iron, plants, popcorn popper, one refrigerator per room (not to exceed 33"), rug, small vacuum cleaner, stereo, TV, VCR, surge protector, telephone, typewriter, computer, printer, and answering machine.
+Blanket, clothes hangers, linens (extra-long), pillow, towels, washcloths, wastebasket, personal care and toiletry items, clock, radio, desk lamp, fan, hair dryer, personal care equipment, hot pot, iron, plants, popcorn popper, one refrigerator per room (not to exceed 33"), rug, small vacuum cleaner, stereo, TV, VCR, surge protector, telephone, typewriter, computer, printer, coffeemaker with auto shut-off, and answering machine.
 In addition, students should bring a landline phone, because none are provided.
-In Lewis Quad suites, one microwave is allowed per suite in the common room.
+In Lewis Quad and Waring Commons suites, one microwave is allowed per suite in the common room.

 Housing: Can I get a single room?